 1.20 Equal Employment Opportunity Officer

 The University adheres to a policy providing equal opportunity to its employees and applicants for employment.
-For more information contact the University's Human Resource Office at 304-243-8159 or visit https://www.wju.edu/about/hr/.
+For more information contact the University's Human Resource Office at 304-243-8161 or visit the University website.

 1.21 Health Records